-Figuring out when to use lie or lay can give you a headache.
-Lie and lie are difficult verbs!
+Figuring out whether you should use lie or lay can give you a headache.
+At Writer’s Relief, we know lie and lay are difficult verbs!
 Do you need to lie down?
 Lay down?
 Forget that!
-Wake up, read this simple lie vs. lay article, and your headache will go away.
+Wake up, read the examples below, and you’ll know when to use lie or lay.

 Here’s a little exercise:

 One of these is correct.
 Can you tell which one?

 A) We lie the silverware on the table.

 B) We lay the silverware on the table.